docandrew/SPARKx509/README.md

 trust-store handling, and WebPKI/RFC 5280 behavior beyond the scope of this parser crate alone.

-SPARKTLS currently passes 9,728 of 9,751 generated/runnable x509-limbo test
-cases, or 99.76%, with zero runtime errors in the test harness run.
-Counted against the full limbo corpus before local skips, this is 9,728 of 9,774 cases, or 99.54%.

-Several remaining discrepancies are deliberate policy-scope differences, such as CABF issuer requirements that are not enforced by a consumer path validator.
+SPARKx509 is tested against the [x509-limbo](https://x509-limbo.com/) test suite and compares favorably with other x509/TLS libraries.
+It currently passes >99% of the generated & runnable x509-limbo test cases with zero runtime errors in the test harness run.
+Several remaining discrepancies are deliberate policy/scope differences, such as CABF issuer requirements that are not enforced by a consumer path validator.

 ## Dependencies